SCUBA Diving in the British Virgin Islands

 Divers getting ready to Scuba dive in the British Virgin Islands.

 What is the wreck of the Rhône?
-Funny you should ask.
+Funny, you should ask.
 The top Scuba Diving wreck in the Caribbean and one of the top ten wreck dives in the world.
-This was one of her Majesty’s mail ships that went down in a hurricane in 1867.
+This was one of Her Majesty’s mail ships that went down in a hurricane in 1867.

 Wreck of the RMS Rhone